Jk246810/lamo/README.md

-An app made in MakeSchool
+An app that uses photo API  made in MakeSchool